 The Club Never Goes Behind You

-Further in the backswing, the hands hinge and the trail arm folds.
+Further, in the backswing, the sides hinge, and the trailing arm folds.
 “Up and never around” Moe Said.

-By establishing and maintaining this framework, Moe would comment that the club went “up and never around, like a pendulum”.
+By establishing and maintaining this framework, Moe would comment that the club went “up and never around, like a pendulum.”
 Moe felt as though the club never went behind him.
-In fact, he felt as though there was a wall behind him and the club would never hit it.
+In fact, he seemed as though there was a wall behind him and the club would never hit it.
 This hinging of the hands, when done correctly, creates an on plane club shaft and club face.